turingschool/curriculum-site/module4/projects/capstone/evaluation.md

 ## Overview

-You will notice that much of the rubric asseses:
+You will notice that much of the rubric assesses:
 * Your regular, continual, and active participation in the project
 * Your ability to collaborate with your team
 * Your ability to implement features and solve problems while adhering to the project's conventions